‹ All posts

 Potential consequences of operating without registering

 Court access denied Most states bar unregistered foreign LLCs from filing lawsuits in state courts.
 You cannot enforce contracts or collect debts.
+This is the “closed-door rule.”

 Common questions

 Do I need to foreign qualify if I sell online to customers in another state?
 Usually not.
 Most states exempt pure e-commerce with no physical presence.
 Sales tax nexus (which requires you to collect sales tax) is a separate issue from foreign qualification.
 You can have sales tax obligations in a state without needing to register your LLC there.
+For ecommerce specifics, see our ecommerce multi-state guide.

 What if I formed in Delaware or Wyoming but operate elsewhere?
-You still need to foreign qualify in every state where you are "doing business."
+You still need to foreign qualify in every state where you are “doing business.”
 Forming in a business-friendly state does not exempt you from registration requirements in your operating states.
 If you formed in Delaware but your office and employees are in California, you need to foreign qualify in California and pay its $800/year franchise tax.
+Forming in Wyoming or Delaware to “avoid” California taxes is a common myth that costs people thousands of dollars.
+Our Wyoming/Delaware myth guide covers why this almost never works.

 Can I use a virtual office or virtual mailbox to avoid foreign qualification?
 No. The trigger is your actual business activity, not your mailing address.
 Having a virtual mailbox in a state does not create a foreign qualification requirement, but it also does not satisfy one.
-If you have employees or an office in the state, you need to register regardless of where your mail goes.
+If you have employees or an office in the state, you have to register regardless of where your mail goes.

 What if my LLC name is taken in the new state?
 You will need to register under a fictitious name (sometimes called a DBA or “assumed name”) in that state.
 Your LLC still operates under its real name in its home state.
 The fictitious name only applies in the state where the conflict exists.